Jesse Stone: Sea Change: Plot

 In the small town of Paradise, Massachusetts, chief of police Jesse Stone is on the phone with his ex-wife Jenn in Los Angeles, who tells him not to call her that night.
 She's started seeing someone, who finds it strange that the two still talk every evening.
 Stone is dealing with other changes: his deputy, Luther "Suitcase" Simpson, is still in a coma from a head-wound he received in a supermarket robbery; his other deputy, Molly Crane, resigned from the force to have a family.
 Her replacement, Rose Gammon, is learning to deal with Stone, as she had once worked for his predecessor.

 Stone struggles with his drinking.
 A concerned neighbor, Hilda Evans, recommends the music of Johannes Brahms as comfort during troubled times.
 After stopping by the hospital to read to Luther, Stone returns home alone and plays an album of Brahms' piano music.
 He also drinks and finally falls asleep.

 The next day, Stone visits his psychiatrist, Dr. Dix, whom he hasn't seen in months.
 Stone acknowledges that he drinks more when work is slow.
 Dr. Dix advises him to find a way to occupy his time, and to make it important.
 Back at the office, Jesse has Rose pull up the unsolved homicide cases (cold cases), and chooses one to investigate: in 1992 female bank teller Rebecca Lewis was found dead and buried after having been taken hostage during a robbery.
 Police thought she was killed by the robber.
 Jesse and Rose go to the site where the body was found, and he digs for more clues.
-He discovers the gunman's clothes buried beneath the area where the body was found, and they show evidence of a gunshot wound.
-Later, Jesse questions the security guard; based on the body's wounds, he was thought to have accidentally shot Rebecca during the robbery.
-The guard repeats that he shot the robber, not the clerk.
+He discovers the gunman's clothes buried beneath the area where the body was found, and they shows damage suspicious for a gunshot wound.
+Later, Jesse questions the security guard Bob; based on the body's wounds, he was thought to have accidentally shot Rebecca during the robbery.
+Bob repeats that he shot the robber, not the clerk.

 Meanwhile, Luther awakens suddenly from his coma.
 After effects include his having acquired "cop-ly intuition".
 Jesse is troubled by loose ends in the Lewis case, particularly the small amount of money the bank claimed as stolen.
 He talks to Hasty Hathaway, knowing his background in money laundering, and asks if the $24,000 claimed stolen was the actual bank losses.
 Hasty reveals that the amount was closer to $2 million, but much was hidden in a money laundering scheme by Boston mobster Gino Fish.
 Hasty tells Gino that Jesse is on the case.
 Interested in getting his money back, Gino has Terrance Genest follow Jesse.